From Canceled Plans to God’s Blessing: Our First Cruise Story

 Blogging with Emilie is a collection of God-inspired moments turning ordinary days into extraordinary ones.

-May every post I share, which I love to refer to as moments laced in with heavenly touch, will intensify your hope in the Lord, and then you end reading the articles with the confidence that things that are important to you are also important to Him.
+May every post I share... intensify your hope in the Lord, leaving you with the confidence that the things important to you are also important to Him.

 I hope you will visit again and often for another storytelling session.